the terms of that lease; or

 landlord re-enters the property, the landlord must give written notice to the

-tenant of the landlord’s calculation of the tenant’s equity under subsection
+tenant of the landlord’s calculation of the tenant’s equity under

 (1)